open-web3-stack/guardian/packages/example-guardian/README.md

 Each of the examples contains 2 parts:
 1. Guardian config `config.yml` that describes types of events to subscribe to.
-2. Node.js scripts that are fired if a certain event was emmited.
+2. Node.js scripts that are fired if a certain event was emitted.

 Both of the scripts can be customized.

-## Setting up environment
+## Setting up the environment

 Cloning project, navigating to the examples folder